awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ```

 **To tag an existing placement group using the AWS CLI**
 You can use the [create\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) command to tag existing resources\.
-In the following example, the existing placement group is tagged with Key=Cost\-Center and Value=CC\-123\.
+In the following example, the existing placement group is tagged with `Key=Cost-Center` and `Value=CC-123`\.

 ```
 aws ec2 create-tags \